 Regulatory Agency Sites

-The Broadcasting Authority of Ireland (BAI) regulates all broadcasting content by granting licenses to operators and ensuring their compliance, promoting technological innovation, and promoting fair competition in the industry.
-The BAI strives to protect consumers by ensuring high quality, affordable, and appropriate broadcasts.
+The Broadcasting Authority of Ireland (BAI) regulates all broadcasting content by granting licenses to operators and ensuring their compliance, encouraging technological innovation, and promoting fair competition in the industry.
+The BAI strives to protect consumers by guaranteeing high quality, affordable, and appropriate broadcasts.
 The site includes current projects, publications, information on licensing, and lists of broadcasters.

 The Commission for Communications Regulation (ComReg) is responsible for the regulation of the electronic communications sector, which includes telecommunications, radio communications, and broadcasting transmission, as well as the postal sector.
 The main roles of ComReg are to protect consumers by resolving disputes and ensuring quality products, promotion of competition, and encouraging innovation.
 Their site includes publications, consultations, licensing, and services.